thomasbratt/naive_bayes/README.md

 -------

 * Developed as an investigation into capabilities and implementation characteristics
-* Not recommended for production
+* Not recommended for production use
 * Written in the Rust programming language
-* Supports sparse data that do not fit well into a vector (ie words)
+* Supports sparse data that do not fit well into a vector (ie words in a document)
-* Has some mitigation for very small probabilities (floating point values)
+* Has mitigation for very small probabilities (floating point values)

 Usage
 -------